 ABSTRACT

-The mixotrophic Mesodinium major is a globally distributed nontoxic ciliate that relies on the acquisition and use of chloroplasts derived from its cryptophyte prey, Teleaulax amphioxeia.
-The ecology and physiology of the T. amphioxeia prey is not well known, nor is it clear how their growth influences the dynamics of M. major blooms, which turn the water red.
-A 4-week survey was conducted in the Columbia River estuary in 2013 during the decline of red water blooms to better understand how environmental factors influence the population dynamics of T. amphioxeia.
+The mixotrophic ciliate Mesodinium is a globally distributed nontoxic ciliate that relies on the acquisition and use of chloroplasts derived from its cryptophyte prey, Teleaulax amphioxeia.
+The ecology and physiology of the T. amphioxeia prey is not well known, nor is it clear how their growth influences the dynamics of Mesodinium blooms, which turn the water red.
+A 4-week survey was conducted in the Columbia River estuary in 2013 during the decline of these red water blooms to better understand how environmental factors influence the population dynamics of T. amphioxeia.
 Abundances and division rates of free-living Teleaulax-like cryptophytes were continuously monitored using flow cytometry.
-The highest abundance of cryptophytes occurred during the first neap tide with concentrations as high as 1.8 x 106 cells L-1 and decreased during spring tide and later neap tides (< 0.5 x 106 cells L-1).
+The highest abundance of these cryptophytes occurred during the first neap tide with concentrations as high as 3.2 x 106 cells L-1 and decreased during spring tide and later neap tides (< 0.5 x 106 cells L-1).
 A 10-fold variation in cryptophyte abundances occurred daily, which was not associated with the daily tidal cycle or the spring/neap tide cycle.
 Cryptophyte division rates, estimated in situ for the first time, ranged from 0.2 to 1.5 d-1, with the highest rates observed in accordance with high abundances of Teleaulax-like cryptophytes.
-These division rates were positively correlated with concentrations of dissolved inorganic nitrogen and phosphorus, suggesting nutrient availability, rather than light conditions, limits the growth of T. amphioxeia at that time.
-Assuming a minimum ingestion rate of ~1 cryptophyte ciliate-¹ day-¹, our results suggested that the growth of M. major was limited by prey availability during the survey.
+These division rates were positively correlated with concentrations of dissolved inorganic nitrogen and phosphorus, suggesting nutrient availability, rather than light conditions, limits the growth of Teleaulax-like cryptophytes at that time.
+Assuming a minimum ingestion rate of ~1 cryptophyte ciliate-¹ day-¹, our results suggested that the growth of Mesodinium was limited by prey availability during the survey.

 Key words: cryptophytes; Teleaulax; Mesodinium; growth rates; SeaFlow.